P/S Below 1 on 14 Global Exchanges: 12 Beat Their Local Benchmark

 A raw P/S screen without margin and ROE requirements would look very different.
 Grocery chains, fuel distributors, commodity traders, and capital-intensive businesses with high revenue but thin margins all qualify on P/S alone.
 Those businesses are often cheap on sales for a structural reason: the revenue doesn't translate into meaningful returns.

 Together, the three quality filters change the character of what qualifies.
-In Japan, they remove the zombie companies and cash hoarders.
+In Japan, they remove the zombie companies and cash hoarders, which is why Japan looks so different against the Nikkei than against SPY.
 In Germany, they confirm the Mittelstand industrial quality.
-In the UK, they narrow the qualifying pool so aggressively that the resulting portfolio lacks diversification.
-The filters are doing real work in every market, but they interact differently with each market's structural characteristics.
+In the UK, they narrow the qualifying pool sharply, which is why the portfolio is concentrated.
+The filters are doing real work in every market, but they interact differently with each market's structure.

 The Cash Period Question

 Markets with frequent cash periods are signaling something.
-When the screen can't find 10 qualifying stocks, it's because either the market's P/S ratios are elevated (overvalued market), the quality filters are too restrictive for that universe, or there's a data availability issue.
+When the screen can't find 10 qualifying stocks, it's because either the market's P/S ratios are elevated, the quality filters are too restrictive for that universe, or there's a data availability issue.

-Markets with zero cash periods (US, Germany, Canada, China, Switzerland, UK) have deep enough universes that the screen always finds qualifying names.
+Korea and South Africa have high cash period counts.
+That reflects periods where qualifying stocks drop below the minimum threshold.
+Markets with zero or low cash periods (US, Germany, Canada, China, Switzerland, UK) have deep enough universes that the screen always finds qualifying names.
 That depth is itself an indicator of market maturity and breadth.

 Excluded Exchanges